 States are split on whether tort liability may be imposed on local governments for police brutality/excessive force/misconduct cases.
 Some states permit the imposition of tort liability for their police officers’ intentional actions while on the job.
 Some refuse to impose tort liability, arguing that such conduct is not within the scope of employment.
 The Maryland Court of Appeals issued a new opinion that stakes out Maryland’s position on this issue with newfound clarity.

-Maryland’s Court of Appeals held that these actions were within the scope of the officer’s employment because they were done in furtherance of police business and incidental to authorized police conduct.
-Therefore, the Police Department could be held liable under the LGTCA.
+Maryland’s Court of Appeals held this police misconduct was within the scope of the officer’s employment because they were done in furtherance of police business and incidental to authorized police conduct.
+Therefore, the Police Department is liable under the LGTCA.

 Baltimore City Police Department v.
 Plotts

 This appeal arose out of two separate incidents involving the Baltimore City Police Department’s now-infamous Gun Trace Taskforce (GTT).
 As you may recall, eight officers on the GTT were charged and convicted on federal racketeering counts.
 The two incidents at issue in this appeal were not related to the criminal conspiracy.
 All three officers involved in these incidents were Black and so were both of their victims.

 So what happened is the plaintiff is walking to the grocery store near his house.
 Three Baltimore Police officers in plain clothes suddenly jumped out of their unmarked police vehicle and detained him.
 The officers apparently had no probable cause to detain the plaintiff who was really minding his own business.
 When the plaintiff refused to consent to a search, one officer threw him on the ground while the third beat him with his police stick.
 Baltimore Police Brutality Lesson #34,837.
 After handcuffing the plaintiff, the Baltimore officers searched him.
 But found no illegal contraband to justify their actions.